Strongly typed languages and compilers are wonderful. Especially when my eyes are struggling to stay open and the bed is calling.

 When I first started out I hated the error messages, I fought against them.
 But eventually I saw the compiler for what it was: an observant and tireless coding partner to be worked with.
 Now I love those squiggly red lines.

 VideogamesHey, do you like videogames?
-If so check out my game Grab n' Throw on Steam, and add it to your wishlist.
-One gamemode is like dodgeball crossed with soccer except instead of balls you throw stacks of your own teammates.
-Another is like golf but on a 16x16km landscape with huge throw power to match.
-And there's plenty of others to come!
+If so please check out my game Grab n' Throw on Steam, and add it to your wishlist.
+One gamemode is like golf but on a 256 km^2 landscape, with huge throw power, powerups, and a moving hole.
+Another is like dodgeball crossed with soccer except instead of balls you throw stacks of your own teammates.
+And there's plenty more!